anapaularuhe/Teaching/README.md

 Public directory to host materials shared on my Teaching website: https://sites.google.com/view/anapaularuhe/teaching

-Files are separated by Academic Semester and, if applicable, by discipline.
+Files are separated into folders by Academic Semester and discipline code.